Force over Distance: Chapter 39

 “If you’re asking what I think you’re asking,” she said, soft and solemn, “you’ll need to tell us why.”

 “There’s a war in the Milky Way.”
-Young’s voice had turned hoarse, for some reason.
+Young’s voice had gone hoarse, for some reason.
 “Humans versus Ori.
-We don’t think about it much out here, but it’s not going all that well back home.
+We don’t think about it much out here, but it’s not going well back home.
 When you fight an enemy from a higher plane—research into ascension gets put on the front burner.
-It’s not common knowledge, but the nine chevron address has something to do with ascension.
-Or, that was the thought, when Icarus was founded.”
+It’s not common knowledge, but the nine chevron address has something to do with ascension.”

 They were silent, watching him.

-“It happens on a spectrum,” Young said, his voice still rough as hell.
+“It happens on a spectrum,” Young said, his voice rough as hell.
 “Ascension, I mean.
-And there was no point coming here, apparently, unless someone had a foot in the door.
-Nobody did.
-Not even Jackson, who’s ascended before.
-So the SGC found a guy.
-Someone with a bunch of natural Ancient genes.
-Turned out he was a math professor, with an academic interest in cyphers.
+There was no point dialing the address unless someone had a foot in the door.
+So the SGC found a guy with a bunch of natural Ancient genes.
+Turned out he was a math professor with an interest in cyphers.
 No kids.
 Dying wife.
 He couldn’t have been more perfect.
 They hired him to unlock the gate.
 Then they asked him to volunteer his brain for modification, and he said sure.”

 “This explains a lot.”
 Greer crossed his arms.